 The data

 In this study, we evaluate the forecasting performance of various models using the retail dataset made available by the Information Resources, Inc. (IRI) company.
 A description of the dataset can be found in Bronnenberg, Kruger, and Mela (2008).
-The dataset contains weekly data at SKU level with variables including product unit sales, price, features, and displays etc. We conduct our evaluation based on 1831 SKU’s for 28 product categories from 28 different stores.
+The dataset contains weekly data at SKU level with variables including product unit sales, price, features, and displays etc. We initially conduct our evaluation based on 1831 SKU’s for 28 product categories from 28 different stores.
 Table 1 shows the basic statistics of the selected SKU’s during a period of 202 weeks for each product category.
 Some product categories (e.g., Carbonated Beverages and Hotdog) exhibit much higher promotional intensity compared to others (e.g., Margarine/Butter and Mayonnaise).
 Figure 1 exhibits the data series for a typical SKU in the Beer category as an example: it indicates that sales spikes are usually associated with the price reductions and feature/display promotions of the focal product, as well as calendar events (e.g., Halloween, Thanksgiving, and Christmas etc.).

 Table 1.
 Statistical description of different product categories